Error estimates for a tree structure algorithm solving finite horizon control problems: Introduction

 As we said, DP suffers from the {\em curse of dimensionality} and even in low dimension an accurate approximation of viscosity solutions is a challenging problem due to their lack of regularity (the value function is in general just Lipschitz continuous even for regular dynamics and costs).
-However, the analysis of low order numerical methods is now rather complete even for a state space in $\R^d$ and several methods to solve the HJB equations are available (see the monographies by Sethian \cite{S99}, Osher and Fedkiw \cite{OF03}, Falcone and Ferretti \cite{FF13} for an extensive discussion of some of these methods).
-From the practical point of view all the PDE methods require a space discretization based on a space grid (or triangulation) and this implies for high dimensional problems a huge amount of memory allocations and makes the problem unfeasible for a dimension $d\gg5$ on a standard computer.
-For some of these methods a-priori error estimates are available, in particular the construction of a DP algorithm for time dependent problems has been addressed in \cite{FG99} and a first tentative to attack high-dimensional problems can be found in \cite{CFF04}.\\
+However, the analysis of low order numerical methods is now rather complete even for a state space in $\R^d$ and several methods to solve HJB equations are available (see the monographies by Sethian \cite{S99}, Osher and Fedkiw \cite{OF03}, Falcone and Ferretti \cite{FF13} for an extensive discussion of some of these methods).
+From the practical point of view all the classical PDE methods require a space discretization based on a space grid (or triangulation) and this implies a huge amount of memory allocations for high dimensional problems and makes the problem unfeasible for a dimension $d>5$ on a standard computer.
+For some of these methods, a-priori error estimates are available, in particular the construction of a DP algorithm for time dependent problems has been addressed in \cite{FG99}.

+Several efforts have been made to mitigate the {\em curse of dimensionality} for the numerical solutions of deterministic optimal control problems.
+Although a detailed description of these contributions goes beyond the scope of this paper, let us briefly mention for the sake of completeness other approaches that have been developed: domain decomposition \cite{FLS94,NK07,CCFP12, F18}, max-plus algebras \cite{ME07,ME09, AGL08}, Model Predictive Control \cite{ GP11, G19}, Hopf-Lax representation formulas for Hamilton--Jacobi equations \cite{DO16a, DO16b} and characteristics based methods \cite{YDG18}.